oniehuis/JuChrom.jl/docs/src/index.md

 using JuChrom
 using JuChrom.ChemStationMSLoader

-# Load CairoMakie for plotting
+# Load CairoMakie for plotting and Makie for color palettes
-using CairoMakie
+using CairoMakie; import Makie
 CairoMakie.activate!()

 # Load an example Agilent ChemStation GC-MS run